 Autonomous agents might develop or be endowed with the ability to deceive.
 Deceptive machines first appear, more or less, as subtle concepts in Turing's famous Imitation Game.
 In this game, their role is to trick humans into assigning them the property of intelligence (and perhaps even the property of being phenomenally conscious?).
 Events that revolve around fake news indicate that humans are more susceptible than ever to mental manipulation by powerful technological tools.
 My concern is that, given future advancements in AI, these tools may become fully autonomous.
 This threat made me think that there might be several reasons for which we might consider modelling such agents.
 Now, the big question that follows from this is "How do we model these artificial agents in a manner such that we increase our understanding of them, instead of increasing the risks they might pose?".
 With this question in mind, in my PhD thesis , I give the first full computational treatment to deception in AI.

-To anyone interested in this topic, I recommend having a look at some of the symposia and workshops on deceptive AI (some of which I have co-organised):1st International Workshop on Deceptive AI @ECAI2020 and the 2nd International Workshop on Deceptive AI @IJCAI2021 , the 2015 AAAI Fall Symposium on Deceptive and Counter-Deceptive Machines, and the 2017 Deceptive Machines Workshop @NeurIPS.
+To anyone interested in this topic, I recommend having a look at some of the symposia and workshops on deceptive AI (some of which I have co-organised): the 1st International Workshop on Deceptive AI @ECAI2020 and the 2nd International Workshop on Deceptive AI @IJCAI2021 , the 2015 AAAI Fall Symposium on Deceptive and Counter-Deceptive Machines, and the 2017 Deceptive Machines Workshop @NeurIPS.
+Don't forget to check out the Deceptive AI Springer book containing the joint proceedings of the two International Workshops on Deceptive AI.

 Artificial Theory of Mind enables machines to model and reason about other agents' minds.
 Some of the scientific literature on this topic shows that this ability could increase the performance of artificial agents, making them more efficient than artificial agents that lack this ability (here is a very nice article about it).
 However, modelling others agents' minds is a difficult task, given that it involves many factors of uncertainty such as the uncertainty of the communication channel, the uncertainty of reading other agents correctly, and the uncertainty of trust in other agents.
 I am very fascinated by the promise of social AI and I am highly engaged this research topic, especially in the modelling of how artificial agents can cause changes in the beliefs of other agents through communication.